 While in New York, he authored the “Declaration of Rights of the Negro Peoples of the World,” which was ratified at the convention of the Universal Negro Improvement Association at Madison Square Garden in 1920.
 It was during this meeting that Garvey was also elected “Provisional President” of Africa.

-Marcus Garvey Quotes
+Marcus Garvey Quotes and Black Nationalism

 In many of his lectures, Garvey summarized his views on the rights of African Americans by noting, “The first dying that is to be done by the black man in the future will be done to make himself free.
 And then when we are finished, if we have any charity to bestow, we may die for the white man.
 But as for me, I think I have stopped dying for him.”

-He also said, to members of the Universal Negro Improvement Association in 1921, “If you want liberty you yourselves must strike the blow.
+He also told members of the Universal Negro Improvement Association in 1921, “If you want liberty you yourselves must strike the blow.
 If you must be free, you must become so through your own effort … Until you produce what the white man has produced you will not be his equal.”

 Black Star Line